ToshioCP/Gtk4-tutorial/src/sec8.src.md

 Now we got a very simple editor.
 It's not smart.
 We need more features like open, save, saveas, change font and so on.
-We will add them in the next section and after.
+We will add them in the following sections.